Weerwater Chapel, Almere

 Multicultural chapel, pavilion, Project Team: René van Zuuk, Dirk de Groot, Design: 2014, Floor area: 80 m²

 The quality of the architecture and urban planning of the city center is very high.
 But the relationship with the Weerwater lake is poor.
 This has been improved recently with the addition of piers, routes where you can come close to the water.
 To reinforce the pier use, in this project, we propose to extend one of the piers and crown it with a multicultural chapel, a building type available in every full-grown city, but still missing from the Almere city center.
-It can be a place of happiness and joy, such as in marriage occasions, but also a place for introspection, prayer, and mourning the loss of a loved one.
-A space for celebration and solemnity in December, and silence, reflection and small gatherings during the rest of the year.
+It can be a place of happiness and joy, such as marriage occasions, but also a place for introspection, prayer, and mourning the loss of a loved one.
+A wooden space for celebration and solemnity in December, and silence, reflection, and small gatherings during the rest of the year.
 It is placed close to both the town hall and the hospital.
-Architecturally, the environmentally-friendly construction must fit in with the city center and be expressive enough to be able to stand by itself.
+Architecturally, the environmentally-friendly biobased construction must fit in the city center and be expressive enough to be able to stand by itself.
 The chapel function will be beneficial to the residents of Almere, and complement the ideas of the Green City movement, due to its proximity to nature.